juicebox-systems/ceremony/instructions/ceremony.typ

 The following roles are defined for participants of the ceremony:

- - The MC introduces the event, keeps it moving, and is the final decision maker for any exceptions, as explained below.
+ - The _MC_ introduces the event, keeps it moving, and is the final decision maker for any exceptions, as explained below.

- - The Operator executes the steps as instructed in this document.
-The Operator should be the only person to approach or access the computer, HSMs, and smartcards during the ceremony.
-The Operator's copy of this document is the official record.
+ - The _operator_ executes the steps as instructed in this document.
+The operator should be the only person to approach or access the computer, HSMs, and smartcards during the ceremony.
+The operator's copy of this document is the official record.

- - Any number of witnesses observe the ceremony.
+ - Any number of _witnesses_ observe the ceremony.

 A small number of other non-participants may also be present for (parts of) the ceremony, for example to record video.

-If, at any point, the instructions are ambiguous, contain an error, fail to instruct the operator in a particular situation, or must be deviated from, the operator should write "Exception" in the margin and fill out an "Exception Sheet".
+If, at any point, the instructions are ambiguous, contain an error, fail to instruct the operator in a particular situation, or must be deviated from, the operator should write "exception" in the margin and fill out an _exception sheet_.
 Several sheets are included at the end of this document (@exception_sheet_1 through @exception_sheet_5).
 The participants may then discuss concerns and options, but the MC ultimately decides how to proceed.

 In this document, a checkbox (#checkbox_symbol) denotes a confirmation step that is not optional.
 If the operator is unable to meet the requirements to check a checkbox, that's an exception.
 A circle (#radio_symbol) is used when exactly one of multiple mutually exclusive options is required.

 The ceremony is expected to take about 6 hours.
 The ceremony instructions include one break at #ref_step(<intermission>), about halfway through, allowing